nirhi666/donitsi/README.md

 Notes

 The donut color is driven by shader nodes.
-PNG texture is included only because some assignments demand it.
+The PNG texture is included only because some assignments demand it.

 Usage